3D Printers and Additive Manufacturing Machines Information

-3D printers are machines used to make a three-dimensional solid object from a digital model.
-They use an additive process where successive layers of material are laid down in different shapes to form the final piece.
-3D printers are used for prototyping as well as limited manufacturing applications.
+3D printers fabricate three-dimensional solid objects from a digital model.
+3D printers use an additive manufacturing (AM) process where successive layers of material are deposited in different shapes to form the final piece.
+Design instructions come from a digital file.
+These printers are used for prototyping and part repair or reproduction, as well as limited manufacturing applications.

 3D printing (3DP) offers speedy fabrication and low material cost.
 In fact, 3DP is probably the fastest of all rapid prototyping methods.
 Recently there have been significant advances in printing resolution, product options and finishing, overall part size, and material specifications.

 Stereolithography (SLA)—This was the first 3D printing method and was developed in the 1980s.
 A UV-curing resin is located in a reservoir with a submerged elevator platform.
 UV light from a DLP projector or laser traces an outline in the resin that causes it to harden.
 The elevator platform descends and another layer of the component is traced and cured.
 SLA has very high resolutions compared to other methods, though it is also slower due to curing times.
 Finished parts are not UV stable.